 Causes of Post Traumatic Stress Disorder

-The defining characteristic of a traumatic event is its capacity to provoke fear, helplessness, or horror in response to the threat of injury or death and therefore can affect anyone.
-Examples of traumatic events include (please note this list is NOT exhaustive and we are adding content to this website all the time):
+The defining characteristic of a traumatic event is its capacity to cause fear, helplessness, or horror as a response to the threat of injury or death, and therefore can affect anyone.
+Some examples of traumatic events include (please note this list is NOT exhaustive and we are adding content to this website all the time):

 - Being told you have a life-threatening illness